ebp-nor/GARG/README.md

 Participants should arrive by their own means as we do not cover travel.
 If you arrive via Oslo, there is a public bus (number 500) that leaves from nearby Oslo S (central station) and takes about 40 minutes - 1 hour to reach Drøbak.
 This bus runs every hour.
 You can go to http://www.ruter.no, and set: From 'Oslo S', To 'Drøbak'.
 Google maps will also work.
 To get a ticket you need to download the 'Ruter app' on Playstore or the AppleStore.

 ##  Fees
 This workshop is completely free, being sponsored by NORBIS and EBP-Nor.
+This means we will cover overnighting and food expenses.
 You only need to cover for your traveling.
-You will be hosted in the research station.
+You will be hosted in the research station, and you will share room (we have double rooms and rooms for 4 people).
 We have a max of 25 participants.
 We will select applicants based on an application page that will be made available.

 ## Logistics **(read this!)**
 We will be in the Tollboden research station - we will eat, sleep, and take classes here.
 It can feel very intensive but this is a very nice place with a pier where you can fish or swim (bring swimming gear).
 You will share room with 3-5 people (you can, alternatively, pay your own hotel room).
 You'll be given a towel and bedsheets (you'll make your own bed).